jfosty/CryptoClustering/README.md

 # CryptoClustering
-Jennifer Foster
-Due 2/27 at midnight
+Jennifer Foster - due 2/27 at midnight

 In this analysis, we used unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.